-A. The key reasons for creating a wetland at Chase Green are to help reduce the impact of urban pollution on the New River Loop and reduce flood risk The wetland will take up 650m2 which is only 2% of the area, so there would still be a lot of green space left at Chase Green for residents and families to enjoy.
+A. The key reason for creating a wetland at Chase Green is to help reduce the flood risk.
+The wetland will take up 650m2 which is only 2% of the area, so there would still be a lot of green space left at Chase Green for residents and families to enjoy.
 We are thinking about protecting homes and the town centre in extreme weather conditions which we are experiencing more and more.
 Consultation is ongoing and all responses and views will then be captured, and decisions made.